Jev1337/Sample-DevSecOps/PROJECT_DOCUMENTATION.md

 - `hpa.yaml`: Horizontal Pod Autoscaler for dynamic scaling based on CPU/memory.
 - `ingress.yaml`: Ingress resource for external access to the Flask app.

-### Helm Chart (`helm/flask-app/`)
+### Helm Configurations (`helm/`)
-**Note:** The Helm chart for the Flask app exists but is not used by the setup script.
-The setup script deploys the Flask app using direct Kubernetes manifests from the `k8s/` folder instead.
-- `Chart.yaml`: Helm chart metadata.
+- This directory contains the externalized Helm `values.yaml` files for the services deployed by the `setup.sh` script.
+This approach separates configuration from the setup logic, making the configurations easier to manage and customize.
+- `helm/jenkins/values.yaml`: Custom values for the Jenkins Helm chart.
+- `helm/sonarqube/values.yaml`: Custom values for the SonarQube Helm chart.
+- `helm/loki/values.yaml`: Custom values for the Loki Helm chart.
+- `helm/grafana/values.yaml`: Custom values for the Grafana Helm chart.
-- `values.yaml`: Default values for image, resources, probes, secrets, and more.
+- `helm/alloy/values.yaml`: Custom values for the Alloy Helm chart.
-- `templates/`: Templated Kubernetes manifests for deployment, service, config, and secrets.
-- `_helpers.tpl`: Helm template helpers for naming and labeling.

 ### Jenkins Pipeline (`jenkins/`)
 - `Jenkinsfile`: Declarative pipeline for SCM checkout, dependency install, testing, SonarQube and Trivy scans, Docker build/push, and Kubernetes deployment.